CelesteBox/technical-writing-portfolio/pieces/01-python-environment-intro-EN.md

 ## Common Issues and Pitfalls

-One frequent issue is forgetting to activate the environment before installing packages.
+Frequent issue: forgetting to activate the environment before installing packages.
 If imports fail unexpectedly, check which Python executable is in use:

 ```bash
 which python